 lower-income folks live in these high-pollution industrial areas.
 They

 don't necessarily get to "vote with their dollars", as many

 environmentalists urge us, to buy the energy-saving stuff that keeps

 additional sources of pollution away.
 But maybe you do!
 We handle some

-stuff that helps lower energy use and if that helps both the "haves" and
+stuff (mostly self-published how-to books ans stainless steel screen) that helps lower energy use and if that helps both the "haves" and

 the "have-nots" it's a win-win situation.

 Held each year since the 1980s, this 3-day event near Steven's Point, Wisconsin typically draws around 20,000 people from all over the world and is possibly the biggest fair of its kind in the U.S. if not the world.
 Larisa and Bob have been teaching workshops, exhibiting, or helping exhibitors there for over 20 years.
 You can scroll to the bottom of this page for the latest

 YOU CAN DO THIS STUFF!
 Good decisions come from experience; experience comes from bad decisions.